blazexnz/blazexnz.github.io/prompt-library/readme.md

-# Prompt Library ⌘🗒️
+# Prompt Library 💾

-A clean, distraction-free app to save, organise, search, and quickly copy your favourite AI prompts.
+A clean, distraction-free app to save, organise, search, back up, and instantly copy your favourite AI prompts.

 ---